anshdivu/synota-take-home/README.md

 - [ ] Non volatile memory to persist across restarts (SQL database, perhaps)
 - [ ] It should have tests that automatically run in CI/CD (perhaps GH Actions)
 - [ ] It should deploy to a host upon successful automated testing (perhaps heroku, render, fly.io, etc.)
+- [ ] Make sure to document your process with Git on Github/Gitlab.

 ## Prerequisites